13 Essential Vitamins For Breastfeeding Mother To Meet Infant's Needs

 • Good for the health of blood vessels and the circulatory system in general.

-A healthy and balanced diet ensures that you get the daily allowances of vitamins.
+A healthy and balanced post-pregnancy diet ensures that you get the daily allowance of vitamins.
 In case you have more questions about vitamins during breastfeeding, read our FAQs section next.

 Frequently Asked Questions